desmond-lartey/MapChallenge/README.md

 - Daily maps based on the given themes.
 - Insights into the tools and data used for each map.
 - Reflections on what each theme brings to the forefront of our understanding of geospatial data and cartography.

-## How to Participate?
-I encourage you to:
-- **Join the Challenge**: Share your maps and insights.
-- **Provide Feedback**: Engage with the community, offer feedback, and exchange ideas.
-- **Learn and Grow**: Use this as an opportunity to learn from others and enhance your own geospatial skills.

 ## Stay Connected
 For daily updates and to see my maps, follow me on [LinkedIn](https://www.linkedin.com/in/desmond-lartey/).
 Let's navigate this challenge together—charting the course of our learning, one map at a time!